akgaur/brain-and-binary/scaler/dsa/string/01-strings.md

 *   **Language-specific mutable alternatives** exist for performance-critical operations
 *   **ASCII knowledge is crucial** for character manipulation tasks
 *   **Efficient string algorithms** often use techniques like counting sort and two-pointer reversal

+--
+# Practice Questions based on string
+## ❓ Question 1: Reverse Words in a String

+**Problem**: Reverse the string word by word without leading/trailing spaces and with single spaces between words

+### Approach:
+1. Reverse the entire string
+2. Reverse each word individually
+3. Handle spaces appropriately

+### Solution: